aryangoenka26/VisionMaze/README.md

 ## Note
+• While closing any image by pressing a key, make sure that the image window is in focus.\
-To close any image or to exit any path finding process midway press “q” on keyboard.
+• To close any image or to exit any path finding process midway press “q” on keyboard.